On Insurance Company Premium Rate Hikes

-Colorado's insurance commissioner agrees:
+Colorado's insurance commissioner says:

 The major reason for rate increases is not HB 1355, but the skyrocketing cost of medical care, said Colorado Insurance Commissioner Marcy Morrison.
 Critics of the law are using it as "a hammer on the governor" and others responsible for passing it, she said.